dhowe/rita4j/README.md

 $ git checkout maven        # tmp
 $ mvn install -D skipTests  # should see "BUILD SUCCESS"
 ```
+The project requires a minimum version of Java 8 and Maven 3.6 to build.

 ### Eclipse
 1. Do steps above under **Building**